rackerlabs/support-how-to/content/exchange/delete-a-microsoft-exchange-mailbox.md

 **Delete a mailbox**: Removes that mailbox and all of it's data from Rackspace's servers.
 After you have deleted a mailbox, you must contact support to have that change reflected on your bill.

-You should be absolutely certain that you do not need any of the data stored in the mailbox.
+You should be certain that you do not need any of the data stored in the mailbox.
 If you do need data in the mailbox, you must export the data before deleting the mailbox.
 Data exports must be performed through a [local mail client](/how-to/cloud-office-support-terminology) such as Outlook.

 ### How to delete a mailbox